janlelis/idiosyncratic-ruby.com/source/posts/6-run-ruby-run.html.md

     $ ruby -require "un" -e "httpd" . -p 8080

 The `-e` option directly executes the ruby code given, and `-r` is the short version of `--require`.
 So it requires "un", which happens to be included in Ruby's standard library¹.
-It was written by Hirofumi WATANABE (eban), a long-time Ruby contributer and code golf star. `un.rb`s goal is to
+It was written by Hirofumi WATANABE (eban), a long-time Ruby contributor and code golf star. `un.rb`s goal is to
 provide:

     # Utilities to replace common UNIX commands in Makefiles etc